Feefo logo

 Older or Period Homes

-Even if solid‑walled, older homes can still achieve:
+Even if solid-walled, older homes can still achieve significant gains through:

 • Solid wall insulation